nanotrueba/CISC-187/Homework-Activities/Activity 12.md

 		return collection;
 }
 ```
-The 'Word Builder' algorithm has a space complexity of
+The 'Word Builder' algorithm has a space complexity of O(N^2).
+We see the above algorithm uses a nested loop to generate all possible pairs of an input array and stores it in "collection".
+Because it pushes array[i] and arra[j], this makes the resulting space complexity to O(N^2).
+Then there is the condition "if (i !== j)" which skips the inner loop whenever i is equal to j.
+This subtracts N from our N^2 terms because we skip any i that are equal to j.
+In final, the space complexity simplifies to O(N^2).

 ### 2. Following is a function that reverses an array.
 Describe its space complexity in terms of Big O:
 ```